 5. Playa de las Catedrales, Lugo

-This beach has been declared a ‘Natural Monument’ and is famous in Spain due to its extraordinary beauty.
+This summer beach has been declared a ‘Natural Monument’ and is famous in Spain due to its extraordinary beauty.
 It is located on the Galician coastline, on the border with Asturias.
 The spectacular giant rock formations that have been shaped over thousands of years by the winds and water make this place totally unique.

 6. El Monasterio de Piedra, Zaragoza

 This impressive monastery dates from the 12th century by 13 Cistercian monks.
 It is surrounded by the Piedra River, which shaped the land around it over several centuries.
 Waterfalls, lakes, and natural caves are just a few of the breathtaking sights you can see in the area.

 7. The Amphitheater of Mérida

 For those who like to visit historical sites, this famous Roman amphitheater, where gladiators fought and lost their lives centuries ago, in Mérida is a must.

 8. Bárdenas Reales, Navarra